solana-labs/solana/src/programs.md

-# The LAMPORT execution environment
+# The Solana SDK

 ## Introduction

-With LAMPORT (Language-Agnostic, Memory-oriented, Parallel-friendly, Optimized Run-Time), we can execute smart contracts concurrently, and written in the client’s choice of programming language.
-Furthermore, we demonstrate Solana’s built-in smart contract language Budget can target LAMPORT without any loss in performance.
-The two features that allow LAMPORT to work:
+With the Solana runtime, we can execute on-chain programs concurrently, and written in the client’s choice of programming language.

-Client-owned memory identified by public keys.
-By declaring ownership upfront and separating the program’s state from the program, the runtime knows which contracts can safely be executed concurrently.
-Solana’s blockchain-encoded VDF tells validator nodes at precisely what times they need to end up in the same state.
-Between those times, they are free to introduce non-deterministic behavior as-needed to improve execution times.

-## Toolchain Stack
+## Client interactions with Solana

 <img alt="SDK tools" src="img/sdk-tools.svg" class="center"/>

-As shown in the diagram above an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
-Solana will safely load and execute the ELF.
+As shown in the diagram above an untrusted client, creates a program in the language of their choice, (i.e. C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode, and sends it to the Solana cluster.
+Next, the client sends messages to the Solana cluster, which target that program.
+The Solana runtime loads the previously submitted ELF and passes it the client's message for interpretation.

+## Persistent Storage

+Solana supports several kinds of persistent storage, called *accounts*:

+1. Executable
+2. Writable by a client
+3. Writable by a program
+4. Read-only

+All accounts are identified by public keys and may hold arbirary data.
+When the client sends messages to programs, it requests access to storage using those keys.
+The runtime loads the account data and passes it to the program.
+The runtime also ensures accounts aren't written to if not owned by the client or program.
+Any writes to read-only accounts are discarded unless the write was to credit tokens.
+Any user may credit other accounts tokens, regardless of account permission.